ritwikgoel/PackitUp-Backend/README.md

 ## Contribute :)
 To get involved you can take a look at open issues There will be a lot of issues so bear with me
-After that you might drop your view on it and our developers will respond you soon